 If you need additional assistance with accessing your account, please visit http://www.hccs.edu/resources-for/current-students/student-system-help/

-Step 3: Register for a Change of Status (COS) Workshop
+Step 3: Register for a Change of Status (COS) Virtual Workshop

 Change of Status (COS) applicants should schedule an appointment for one of the COS workshop sessions.
 The session covers all aspects of the COS process.
-Eligible applicants should present all documents listed in Step 4.
-The documents will be reviewed and collected by the Designated School Officials (DSO) during the workshop.
+Eligible applicants should prepare all documents listed in Step 4.
+Instructions about the documents will be provided during the virtual workshop.
 The initial Change of Status SEVIS Form I-20 will be processed within 10 business days.

 - Your HCC ID

 - The DATE listed on your I-94 as “admit until date” OR your expected visa/status termination date (for work visas this will be the last day of their employment + 60-day grace period; for some dependents – the date of reaching the age limit.)
-You should be in status on or after May 9, 2020, or should have applied for an extension of your status in order to qualify for COS for the Summer 2020 session.
+You should be in status on or after December 20, 2020, or should have applied for an extension of your status in order to qualify for COS for the Spring 2021 session.